nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

    **plot parameters** (all parameters are optional):

-   -  **data\_format**: (str) The format string passed to pylab.plot
+   -  **data\_format**: (str) The format string passed to pyplot.plot
-      or pylab.errorbar when plotting the data points.
+      or pyplot.errorbar when plotting the data points.
 The default is 'ko'.

-   -  **data\_options**: (dict) A dictionary containg key words that are passed to pylab.plot or pylab.errorbar when plotting the data points.
+   -  **data\_options**: (dict) A dictionary containg key words that are passed to pyplot.plot or pyplot.errorbar when plotting the data points.

    -  **show\_data**: (bool) Whether or not to plot the data points.